 This conceptual documentation is designed to let you quickly start exploring and developing applications with the Google Maps Android API.
 You may also wish to refer to the reference documentation for specific details of classes and methods.

-The Google Maps Mobile SDK for Work license provides enhanced capabilities for both the Google Maps SDK for iOS and the Google Maps Android API.
-If you have purchased a Google Maps Mobile SDK for Work license, please refer to the Google Maps API for Work documentation for additional, supplementary information.
+The Premium Plan license provides enhanced support for the Google Maps Android API.
+If you have purchased a Premium Plan license, please refer to the Premium Plan documentation for more information.

 The Google Maps Android API includes built-in support for accessibility.
 This section contains a high-level summary of the accessibility features that are automatically enabled for any application using the API.